Journey (band): In popular culture

-Journey songs have been heard or referred to in numerous films, television series, video games, and even on Broadway.
-The band's songs have been covered by several artists and adopted by sports teams.
-In particular, "Don't Stop Believin was heard in the final episode of The Sopranos, adapted by the television series Glee, sung by the Family Guy cast, adopted as the unofficial anthem of the 2005 Chicago White Sox and 2010 San Francisco Giants World Series championship teams, performed by The Chipmunks in their album Undeniable (2008), and sung by the cast of the Broadway musical Rock of Ages.
-A remixed version of their song "Separate Ways" was used in the penultimate episode of the fourth season of Stranger Things.

 On March 8, 2013, a documentary, Don't Stop Believin': Everyman's Journey, was released.
 The movie, directed by Ramona S. Diaz, chronicles the discovery of Arnel Pineda and his first year with Journey.

 During the COVID-19 pandemic, "Don't Stop Believin'" was used as an anthem for patients who were being discharged from New York Presbyterian Queens Hospital and Henry Ford Health System after defeating the virus.
 On August 21, 2021, Journey played the song live at New York's "We Love NYC: The Homecoming Concert", which was scheduled to celebrate the city's emergence from the pandemic.